IP in business transactions: United Arab Emirates overview

 - Representing a leading international car-rental company in relation to misappropriation of its well-known trade mark by a local business.

-- Representing a leading sportswear manufacturer in the seizure of over one million counterfeit products annually during 2011 and 2012 in the MENA region.
+- Representing a leading sportswear manufacturer in the seizure of counterfeit products during annual enforcement programmes in the MENA region.

 - Regional advisory work on franchising, manufacturing and licensing agreements.